-Until recently, online media organisations relied on the decision delivered by the Court of Justice of the European Union (CJEU) in Svensson and Other v Retriever Sverige AB (C466/12)for guidance on whether hyperlinks constitute a “communication to the public” - one of the principal actions giving rise to copyright violation.
+Until recently, online media organizations relied on the decision delivered by the Court of Justice of the European Union (CJEU) in Svensson and Others v Retriever Sverige AB (C466/12)for guidance on whether hyperlinks constitute a “communication to the public” - one of the principal actions giving rise to copyright violation.

 In delivering its judgment, the CJEU held that:

 “a communication…concerning the same works as those covered by the initial communication and made…by the same technical means, must also be directed at a new public, that is to say, at a public not taken into account by the copyright holders when they authorized the initial communication to the public.”